 Fushimi Inari Shrine, Kyoto, Japan

-I am currently an EAL and Literacy Coach at The American School in Japan for 8 years, developing a strong co-teaching program alongside many other talented educators .
+I am currently an Instructional Coach at The American School in Japan for 8 years, developing a strong co-teaching program alongside many other talented educators .
 During this time I served as ELLSA Japan Chapter Coordinator.
 Previously, I have assisted Dr. Virginia Rojas as part of the Principle Teacher Training Center's EAL Certificate.
 I also worked as a coach and course developer with MiniPD.
 I have a broad range of experience as a classroom teacher, EAL teacher, and curriculum coordinator in the K-12 setting.
 I specialize in working with schools in visioning and designing systems where multilingual learners can thrive.
 I also specialize in working with teachers in unit and lesson planning that strategically meets students’ needs through standards aligned-instruction, differentiation, and scaffolding.
 I am dedicated to building a more transformative educational landscape that honors linguistic diversity and challenges societal paradigms.
 I am passionate about helping other educators take their own professional journey in order to use research based best practices for multilingual students and transform their classrooms.

 When I am not teaching, I love to travel and experience local cuisines.
 I also enjoy hiking with my family; some of my favorite spots are the Catalina Mountains of Tucson or Mount Takao outside of Tokyo.
 I also am an avid painter and crafter.
 One of my favorite things to do when visiting a new country is explore the local art supply stores.
-I'm ferocious reader some of my favorite fiction titles include: The Hummingbird's Daughter by Luis Alberto Urea, Franny and Zooey by J.D Salinger, and Persepolis: The Story of a Childhood by Marjane Satrapi.
+I'm a ferocious reader.
+Some of my favorite fiction titles include: The Hummingbird's Daughter by Luis Alberto Urea, Franny and Zooey by J.D Salinger, and Persepolis: The Story of a Childhood by Marjane Satrapi.